Limows/SDL-ColorLines/A320/README.md

 ## Controls

  - Joystick - directions
- - Start center - select
+ - A - select
- - - new game
+ - Y - new game
  - Select - back to menu
- - X - about
+ - Start - about

 ## Features